soitun/dns-proxy-server/README.md

 You can run DPS as native binary downloading the latest [binaries releases][2] or via docker looking at [Dockerhub images][3].

-Basic running it on Linux
+Basic running it on Linux or Mac
 ```bash
 $ curl -s -L https://github.com/mageddo/dns-proxy-server/releases/download/3.7.0/dns-proxy-server-linux-amd64-3.7.0.tgz | tar -vzx &&\
 sudo ./dns-proxy-server